Stocks trade mixed; banks, energy sectors gain, tech falls

 Wall Street’s major stock indexes were mixed in afternoon trading Monday, with losses by technology and health care companies outweighing gains elsewhere in the market.

 The benchmark S&P 500 had more gainers than losers.
 Banks made solid gains as bond yields continued climbing, which allows them to charge higher interest rates on loans.
-Bank of America gained 2.7%.
+The yield on the 10-year Treasury rose to 1.48% from 1.46% late Friday.
+Bank of America gained 3%.

-The price of benchmark U.S. crude oil rose 2% and supported gains for energy stocks.
-Exxon Mobil was up 3.3%.
+Oil prices rose 2.2% and supported gains for energy stocks.
+Exxon Mobil rose 3.1%.

 The technology sector, which carries an outsized weight within the S&P 500, fell 0.9% overall.
 Microsoft fell 1.7%.